IdentifyService

 • Off-chain: verify the JWT signature using the public key from the JWKS endpoint.
 This works without any blockchain calls and is free.

-You can also paste a JWT into the "Token" tab in this app to verify it.
+You can also paste a JWT into the "Check" tab in this app to verify it.

 Is the registration fee refundable?